Urgent Call to Halt the Execution of Mohammad Ghobadloo

-According to Amnesty International, Ghobadloo was denied access to legal representation, subjected to severe physical abuse, and withheld from his necessary bipolar medication to "coerce" a confession that he intentionally ran over Officer Karampour to cause death.
+Ghobadloo was accused of deliberately running over a police officer, Farid Karampour, during a demonstration.
+According to Amnesty International, the proceedings against him were marred by serious violations of international fair trial standards.
+He was denied access to an independent lawyer, subjected to severe physical abuse, and deprived of the bipolar medication essential to his treatment.
+Amnesty concluded that these measures were used to force a confession that he intentionally ran over Officer Karampour in order to cause death.

 Previous